Alien Registration Number, Explained

 In a nutshell, Alien Registration Numbers are identification numbers for non-citizens.
 It’s a way for the U.S. government to keep track of all the different immigration forms and petitions that a person might file over the years.
 Every immigrant gets a unique number, which they keep for life.

-- Who gets Alien Registration Numbers
+Who Gets an Alien Registration Number?

 Alien Registration Numbers are assigned to everyone who applies for a green card, regardless of whether they’re eligible through family ties, employment, or as a refugee or asylee.
 All immigrants — meaning anyone who intends to live permanently in the United States — get an Alien Registration Number.